Victorcatteau/influencer_optimization/README.md

 # influencer_optimization

-# OPTI-network-submodular
 ###### Authors : V.Catteau, M.Cordier
 Graph/Network optimization over contagion with submodular functions.
-We provide an introduction notebook to the problem, and a class for optimization with an example with facebook network contagion.
+We provide an introductory notebook to the problem, and a class for optimization with an example for a facebook social network, with a SAR contagion model

 ### Report Folder
 Find the presentation of this project and theoretical introduction to network optimization